LastAncientOne/Deep_Learning_Machine_Learning_Stock/README.md

   1. High Train Accuracy
   2. High Test Accuracy
 #### Underfitting:
 Underfitting model is not perfect, so it does not capture the underlying logic of the data.
 Therefore, the model does not have strong predictive power with low accuracy.
+The model have large training set error, large in-sample error, and high bias.
   1. Low Train Accuracy
   2. Low Test Accuracy
 #### Avoiding overfitting: